nodoubt0322/awesome-links/README.md

   - [cli-spinners](https://github.com/sindresorhus/cli-spinners) - Spinners for use in the terminal
   - [gatsby-simplefolio](https://github.com/cobidev/gatsby-simplefolio) - Gatsby portfolio template
   - [Awesome-Profile-README-templates](https://github.com/kautukkundan/Awesome-Profile-README-templates) - github profile template, by kautukkundan
+  - [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - Get dynamically generated GitHub stats on your readmes, by anuraghazra
+  - [blog-post-workflow](https://github.com/gautamkrishnar/blog-post-workflow) - Show your latest blog posts from any sources using the RSS feed, by gautamkrishnar

 `misc`
   - [needtomeet](https://www.needtomeet.com/) - Find a time that works for everyone